sawyerpollard/swyr.net/content/achievements/general.md

 date = 2019-11-27
 +++

+[2024]

+Spoke on stage at Y Combinator Startup School East.

-Soon to graduate from Amherst College with a degree in physics and computer science.
+Graduated from Amherst College with a degree in physics and computer science.